zulip/zulip/docs/subsystems/settings.md

 * `zproject/settings.py` is the main Django settings file for Zulip.
-  It contains all the settings that are constant for all Zulip installations (e.g. configuration for logging, static assets, middleware, etc.), as well as default values for the settings the user would set in `/etc/zulip/settings.py` (you can look at the `DEFAULT_SETTINGS` dictionary to easily review the settings available).  `zproject/settings.py` has a line `from prod_settings import *`, which in a prod environment has the effect of importing `/etc/zulip/settings.py` (via a symlink).
+  It contains all the settings that are constant for all Zulip installations (e.g. configuration for logging, static assets, middleware, etc.).
+It has a line `from prod_settings import *`, which in a prod environment has the effect of importing `/etc/zulip/settings.py` (via a symlink).

+* `zproject/default_settings.py` has the default values for the settings the user would set in `/etc/zulip/settings.py`.

 In a development environment, we have `zproject/settings.py`, and
 additionally: